mre/endler.dev/content/2023/cursed-rust/index.md

 However, we can also have some fun and turn the task on its head: let's find ways to print "Hello, world!" in Rust that no sane person would ever use.

-## But why?

-Just like the barometer example, this exercise has a didactic side effect: it conveys to the learner that there is more than one way to solve a problem and that alternative solutions often reveal something about the problem itself.

-Let's try to come up with as many solutions for printing "Hello, world!" as possible.
+Let's try to come up with as many unconventional solutions for printing "Hello, world!" as possible.
 The weirder, the better!
 As you go through each of the solutions below, try to understand *why* they work and what you can learn from them.

 [This started as a meme](https://www.reddit.com/r/rustjerk/comments/16xty71/s_str_print_shello/), but I decided to turn it into a full article after seeing how engaging it was.